Article · Mar 27, 2026

 limit 10;

-The jsonb_pretty formatting and the ->> operator (extract a JSON value as text) make the result readable in psql.
+You get back the last ten changes to that row: who made each, when, what the value was before, and what it changed to.
+The jsonb_pretty formatting and the ->> operator make the result readable in psql.
 The composite index on (table_name, record_id, changed_at desc) keeps the query fast even on a multi-million-row audit table.

-What this does not catch (and what to add later)
+What this pattern does not catch

 This trigger pattern captures changes that go through Postgres.
 It does not capture: